sanket-bhiwapurkar/JS-handbook/01-Elementary/03 Conditional Statements and loops/02-Loops.md

+# Questions

+- 01 What are loops and why they are used?
+- 02 Name all the loops in JS.
+- 03 Explain all the loops in details.

 # Loops

 Loops can execute a block of code a number of times.
 Loops are handy, if you want to run the same code over and over again, each time with a different value.
 Often this is the case when working with arrays: